SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 ![pull request decoration](/images/github-branch-decoration.png)

-After you've set up SonarQube to import your GitLab projects as shown in the previous section, the simplest way to add merge request decoration is by adding a project from GitLab by clicking the "+" in the upper-right corner and selecting **GitLab**.
+After you've set up SonarQube to import your GitLab projects as shown in the previous section, the simplest way to add merge request decoration is by adding a project from GitLab by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting **GitLab**.

 Then, follow the steps in SonarQube to analyze your project.
 The project settings for merge request decoration are set automatically.